 - 1. Read the book of your choosing from the 7TH grade book list. - 2.
+Create a computerized response journal (see example on the next page). - Create a vertical line down the middle of the page - Label the left column TEXT and the right column RESPONSE - 3.
 Divide your novel into five (5) equal sections.
 Choose one meaningful passage from each of the 5 sections of your novel; quote it and write the page number of the passage.